Functions#

 You’ve already seen the concept of namespaces in Python, where the stuff inside an imported module are accessed as (e.g.) mymodule.myfunction.
 The big advantage in this is that this allows multiple functions to have the same name without interfering with each other.
 C++ allows something very similar with the namespace keyword.
 This allows defining namespaces in which functions (especially #included functions) live.
 You’ve actually already seen this with std::cout, which is in the std namespace.

-To define your own namespaces you can write:
+To define your own namespaces in C++ you can write:

 namespace myfuncs